MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Build/run the few-shot baseline (log VA/EX with prompts/screenshots), then start QLoRA hyperparam locking and SFT prep.

 **Reflection (2025-12-05)**
 Pinning dependencies in requirements.txt and verifying installs in a clean environment is a research-quality step, not just a dev step.
 It addresses Colab/local drift, which can silently change outputs, performance, and even model loading behaviour.
 The challenge with VS Code caching is an example of why experimental pipelines need version control discipline and clear “clean run” procedures.
-The insight is that reproducibility is an active job: you don’t get it for free, especially across Colab sessions.
+The insight is that reproducibility is an active job, especially across Colab sessions.
 This week increased confidence that results can be rerun.

 ## 2025-12-06
 - Activities: Synced Colab with repo, pulled latest pins; fixed connector/cryptography pins and NumPy mismatch; set ADC/quota project; ran installs via requirements.txt.
 Notebook installs now point at requirements.txt; Config now includes env var examples.